 This dog will probably need around 2.5 cups of food per day, although the exact amount will depend on its size, age, and activity level.
-Meals should be divided up throughout the day to prevent the possibility of bloating.
+Meals should be divided up throughout the day and kept separate from exercise time to reduce the possibility of life-threatening bloat.

 Beauceron Maintenance and Grooming

 Owners will need to set aside a good deal of time every week for grooming and maintenance.
 For most of the year, the Beauceron should require no more than weekly grooming with a medium bristle brush and mitts or gloves.
 When the shedding season begins, however, grooming should take place almost daily to remove all of the loose and dead hair around the coat.
 Bathing should be done on occasion to clean its fur, but not too often to strip away natural oils.